 1997-1998 Putnam Fellow

 During her appointment as a Putnam Fellow, Keiko Satoh worked on the E. H. Wilson archival collection, particularly researching his plant introductions and their distribution by the Arboretum.
 Her focus on the distribution of Metasequoia (dawn redwood) culminated in an article for Arnoldia on the global travels of the plant initiated by the Arboretum in the late 1940s.

 Katherine Gould Mathews

-1994: David Ackerly initiated his postdoctoral work on the evolution of the genus Acer (maple).
-As an associate professor at the University of California, Berkeley, David is still utilizing data he collected during his Putnam Fellowship and including the maples in new studies on the evolution of woody plants.
+David Ackerly initiated his postdoctoral work on the evolution of the genus Acer (maple).
+As a professor at the University of California, Berkeley, David is still utilizing data he collected during his Putnam Fellowship and including the maples in new studies on the evolution of woody plants.
 His research focuses on trait-based community ecology, niche and trait evolution, and climate change.

 As a Putnam Fellow, Jun Wen utilized cutting-edge analyses and newly developed molecular tools to examine the biogeographic distribution of plants in eastern Asia and eastern North America.
 As a research scientist and curator at the Smithsonian Institution, her research program has successfully incorporated classical field explorations, modern DNA molecular tools, and advanced theories of phylogenetics and biogeography.

 Michael Dirr came to the Arboretum as a Putnam Fellow during a sabbatical from his work as a faculty member of the University of Georgia.
 Of the Fellowship, Michael states that it “was a springboard to the worldwide panoply of woody plants.
 I spent my days in the remarkable living collection, a herbarium that blankets the world, and a library where a researcher’s queries are always answered.
 What more could a plantsman ask?”

 1989-1990 Putnam Fellow